davidgohel/ggiraph/cran-comments.md

 ## Reverse dependencies

-There 2 notes and a WARNING with ggiraphExtra but these are not related to ggiraph.
+There 2 notes but these are not related to ggiraph.

 ggiraphExtra  : 0 error | 0 warning | 1 note
+ceterisParibus: 0 error | 0 warning | 1 note
 packcircles   : 0 error | 0 warning | 0 note
-ceterisParibus: 0 error | 0 warning | 1 note